5 reasons to visit Cornwall during the month of September

 Cornwall doesn’t go to sleep once the peak summer season is over.
 During September there are plenty of fun festivals to embrace.

-Cider lovers rejoice… the first annual Little Orchard Cider and Music Festival is back for its ninth celebration at Healeys Cornish Cyder Farm near Truro, on Friday 9th through to Sunday 11th September.
+Cider lovers rejoice… the first annual Little Orchard Cider and Music Festival is back for its twelth celebration at Healeys Cornish Cyder Farm near Truro, on Friday 11th through to Sunday 13th September.
+For more sweet music, Kernowfornia Festival (26–28 September) is held at Looe Beach, the festival features both internationally renowned acts and local musicians, across two stages right on the beach.

 A Cornish Secret stay for you